Devotion

 This novel was my perfect antidote to a Christmas of rain, uncertainty and lots of visitors.
 It is a wonderfully rich, multi-layered, joyous and affectionate novel that spans the years between 1944 and 1979.

 It is a character-driven novel with brave, transgressive characters who are a joy to know and show, in different ways, how lives can be resurrected and changed.
-And the city of Florence … Read more »
+And the city … Read more »

 Book Review highlights for 2021